 Sometimes, when the show is really too bulletproof to be reproached she brings up something stupid from my past.
 Like “Remember that time you lied to a bunch of college students doing surveys on the street and told them you were still studying art instead of working a retail job.
 They knew.”

 The inner voice of negativity is a real bitch, if you haven’t noticed.

 I hate her.
 I hate her so much because I know how she makes me sound.
 Pathetic.
 Whiney.
 And a little bit paranoid- okay, a lot paranoid.
 But she’s there.
 And I can’t deny her because she is very, very loud.

 Which is why I am excited for another mark on my calendar.
 I am going to see a new psychiatrist in two weeks.
 My hope is that through either a new medication, or some kind of talk therapy, anything, I can make that inner voice of negativity exit stage left.
 Or better yet, trip into the orchestra pit and never hear from her again.
 (I am not sure what the orchestra pit is in this metaphor.
 My subconscious?
 Whatever, I want her gone.)

 Until then, I will look at the pictures of my sweet, sweet kids dancing and acting their hearts out, read the thank you notes, and smell the bouquet they pulled me up on stage to give me.

 And tell that bitch to quiet down.
 I’m writing a new show, now.
 And I got to get back to work.

-That note says “Dear Holly, Thank you for writing and directing our amazing show.
+That note on my fridge says “Dear Holly, Thank you for writing and directing our amazing show.
 I learned a lot about theater this summer.
 Thanks!”
 Can you ask for more than that?